Nikisho/Zoo-Simulator/README.md

 # Zoo-Simulator
-Did this for a job application, they never got back to me tho.
-Please feel free to point out errors.
+Did this for a job application.

 Write a simple Zoo simulator which contains 3 different types of animal:  monkey, giraffe and elephant.
 The zoo should open with 5 of each type of animal.
 Each animal has a health value held as a percentage (100% is completely healthy).
 Every animal starts at 100% health.
 This value should be a floating point value.